3 observations after Sixers top Nets in preseason, Nurse continues experimentation

 He had a worrisome moment in the fourth quarter when he missed a shot inside and then, after reaching up for the rebound, landed hard on his back.

 Members of the Sixers' training staff attended to a shaken-up McCain and eventually assisted him back to the locker room.
-This story will be updated when more information on his status is available.
+A Sixers official said postgame that McCain was being evaluated by medical staff, including for a concussion.
+Nurse added that McCain went to the hospital to be assessed.

+“It was rough. ...
+Obviously, he was having some trouble breathing there,” Nurse said.
+“I thought maybe he got the wind knocked out of him.
+I’m not quite sure what was going on there.
+I’ve never quite seen one like that before, so let’s hope he’s OK and we’ll see what the report is from the hospital.”

 Oubre in attack mode